AjieDev/Free-Win10-Activation/README.md

 - 21H2
 - and older version (if work)

+# Issues

+If you see cURL error like; Empty reply from server or other ,Try run the script again or try check your internet.

 # IMPORTANT

 <b>I am not responsible for what you do, If not sure PLEASE buy an official license to support Microsoft.</b>